spacebruce/Magical-Girl-Repository/series/minky-momo.md

 ---

 ## Overview
 The series was followed up by an OVA, La Ronde in my Dream, set sometime in the latter half of the series, but before Minky Momo's death, and a sequel/reboot series, <a href="/series/minky-momo-2/">Magical Princess Minky Momo Hold on to Your Dreams in 1991</a> that often calls back to and refers to this series, but has a different Momo main character, this time from the Kingdom of Marinasa.

-## Characters
-### Minky Momo
-### Mama & Papa
-### King & Queen

-## Plot and Themes

-## Opening titles and branding